NotThorny/BuildSwitcher/README.md

 ## Installation
 **Prebuilt JAR:**
-- Get latest AttackModifier.jar release from [releases](https://github.com/NotThorny/BuildSwitcher/releases) and place it in your `\grasscutter\plugins` folder.
+- Get latest BuildSwitcher.jar release from [releases](https://github.com/NotThorny/BuildSwitcher/releases) and place it in your `\grasscutter\plugins` folder.

  Restart the server if it was already running.